Local Church Policy & Practice For Safer Church Ministry

 Requirements for the local church / congregations

 - Appoint a person to oversee safer church practices.
-This person will usually be the Safe Place Coordinator (refer to the job description – view/download here) or another person who has responsibility to ensure the following essential procedures are being completed.
+This person will usually be the AdSafe Coordinator for the local church or another person who has responsibility to ensure the following essential procedures are being completed.

 - Personnel working with children and youth

 Ensure the following local church leaders and helpers who will have direct involvement with children or young people undergo screening and training: Local Church Board Members or those roles outlined in the Seventh-day Adventist Church Manual as being eligible to be on the local church board and any child, youth or vulnerable persons related role within the church, especially those connected with ages 0-17.

 - Screening involves AdSafe training and NZ Police Vetting, before taking up any of the above roles or responsibilities and must be repeated every 3 years.
 (NZ Health and Safety At Work Act 2015 – compulsory NZ Law).
 Online AdSafe training can be undertaken via the following link – elearning.adsafe.org.au

 POLICE VETTING (for those working with children, youth and vulnerable persons or serving on the local church board)

 The local church AdSafe Co-ordinator or other nominated person deemed responsible for this, will organise the Police Vetting of these ministry personnel.

 AdSAFE has directed that this is to be done via the New Zealand Police Vetting service using its Request and Consent Form found at www.police.govt.nz/advice/businesses-and-organisations/vetting/forms-and-guides

 Safe Place Coordinators: Arrange to fully complete the Police Vet Request and Consent Form – www.police.govt.nz/sites/default/files/publications/pvs-vetting-request-and-consent-form.docx